 Dr. Keegan is involved with the Austin Children’s Shelter Guild leadership team.
 She enjoys supporting this wonderful organization that cares for children who have experienced abuse or neglect.

-In her spare time, Dr. Keegan loves spending time with her husband, Chris, and sweet baby, Kate.
+In her spare time, Dr. Keegan loves spending time with her husband, Chris, and daughters Kate and Caroline.
 She enjoys being outside, spending time in the kitchen cooking and baking, getting together with friends, and burying her nose in a good book.
 Q&A with Dr. Keegan »

 Check out Dr. Keegan’s blog, Cedar Park Kid Doc for more helpful insights on topics for babies, kids and families of all ages.

 Dr. Moore is an Austin native.
 She graduated summa cum laude with a B.S. in Biology from Baylor University in Waco, Texas and was awarded Phi Beta Kappa.
 She completed medical school at Baylor College of Medicine in Houston, Texas and was a member of the Baylor Chapter of the Gold Humanism Honor Society.

 She completed her pediatrics residency at Vanderbilt Children’s Hospital in Nashville, Tennessee where she received awards in the Pediatric Critical Care Unit and in the Pediatric Emergency Department.

-Dr. Moore, her husband, Alex, and her son, Henry, live in Leander, along with their rescue dogs, live in Leander.
+Dr. Moore, her husband, Alex, and her son, Henry, live in Leander, along with their rescue dogs.
 She has been a full time pediatrician at Cedar Park Pediatric & Family Medicine since August 2012.
 Dr. Moore is an avid runner, and has a special interest in obesity prevention and counseling as well as sports medicine.
 She also has an immense interest in breastfeeding medicine and is currently undergoing training to become an International Board Certified Lactation Consultant.